gauranshkumar/llamafile-docker/README.md

 > **Model Persistance**: The models weights are saved in the `/app/models` directory in the container.
 To persist the models, attach a volume to the container at this path.
 Check Usage above for an example.

 ## Script Usage:
+Parameters that can be passed to the scripts.
 ```
 python scripts/main.py -h
 usage: Llamafile Docker Utility [-h] {run,download} ...